ydahal1/ydahal1/jokes.md

-I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+What kind of music do mummy's like?
+Rap

 [
-Mon Mar  9 00:38:35 UTC 2026
+Tue Mar 10 00:34:43 UTC 2026
  ]